fensta/linegraphcreator/README.md

 Citations
 =========
-In case you want to use this code in your research paper, please cite our paper "XXX".
+In case you want to use this code in your research paper, please cite our [paper](https://www.sciencedirect.com/science/article/pii/S0957417414006915):

+Räbiger, Stefan, and Myra Spiliopoulou.
+"A framework for validating the merit of properties that predict the influence of a twitter user."
+Expert Systems with Applications 42.5 (2015): 2824-2834.

 Thanks!

 References